sophgo/tpu-mlir/docs/developer_manual/source_en/04_over_design.rst

 weight-reorder
    Reorder the weights of individual OP based on processor characteristics, such as filter and bias for convolution. subnet-divide
-   Split the network into different subnets according to the type of processor, if all operators are TPU, there is only one subnet. op-reorder
+   Divide the network into various subnets based on the processor type.
+If the Tensor Competing Processor can compute all operators, then it forms a single subnet. op-reorder
    Reorder op to make sure ops are close to their users. layer-group